TULiberalArts/Philosophy/pages/undergradaute.md

 [Learn More about the the Certificate in Ethics](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/certificate-ethics/)

 ## Thinking About Law School?
 Major in Philosophy!
 If you plan on going to law school, our department offers courses a BA in Philosophy with a Pre-Law Emphasis.
 Philosophy majors have higher rates of admission to law school than other majors - they also earn some of the [best LSAT scores](http://www.nationaljurist.com/prelaw/classics-philosophy-majors-do-best-when-it-comes-getting-law-school).
 If you choose the pre-law emphasis, you will follow a slightly different path than other philosophy majors with assistance from your advisor.
-Besides specialized courses in our department, pre-law students at Temple University have plenty of resources to prepare for law school.
-We have a

-The department makes special provisions for students who have chosen the Philosophy major as preparation for entry into law school.
-These students follow a path slightly different from that of traditional major with assistance from their advisor.
-Dr. Paul Crowe is the Director of the Law Scholars Program and the Pre-Law Society, pre-law professional programs in the College of Liberal Arts.
+From Temple University Mock Trial Team to our Law Scholars Program, you will have the opportunity to build an impressive undergraduate resume for law school admissions.

 - [Learn More about the BA in Philosophy with a Pre-Law Emphasis](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/ba-philosophy/#academicplanstext)
 - [Learn More about Pre-Law at Temple University](http://develop.cla.temple.edu/pre-law/undergraduate/)